arduino/help-center-content/content/Hardware Support/Generic/How-to-do-a-loopback-test.md

 ### If the loopback test failed

+> [!NOTE]
-> **Note:** This test will always fail for the CH340 USB to serial chip used on some derivative boards.
+> This test will always fail for the CH340 USB to serial chip used on some derivative boards.

 A failed loopback test failed indicates that the USB to TTL serial adapter is damaged and that the board should be replaced.
 [Contact us](https://www.arduino.cc/en/contact-us/) for questions about warranty, or visit [the Arduino Store](https://store.arduino.cc/).